infinum/design-handbook/Tools/Maze.md

+## Overview of Maze

-[Maze](https://maze.design/) is a user testing platform that turns your prototype into actionable insights from real users.
-It allows you to create missions and questions to see how the users react to your app.
-After the testing, you get a UX report based on the data you’ve collected.
+[Maze](https://maze.design/) is one of your tools for [conducting usability testing](https://infinum.com/handbook/books/design/design-process/discovery/usability-testing).
+It's a user testing platform that uses your clickable prototype to get actionable insights from real users.

-Maze works with prototypes for desktop, mobile or tablet apps.
-Thanks to link sharing you can view the tests in any browser and on any device.
-You can import the prototypes from Figma, Invision, Marvel or Sketch.
-When the testing is complete, you’ll get a CVS export and a link to an online report where you can view all the analytics.
+Maze works with **prototypes for desktop, mobile or tablet apps**.
+You can import the prototypes from Figma, Invision, Marvel or Sketch, by copying the URL of the prototype.
+Then you create missions (tasks) and pose questions to see how the users react to your product.

+<br>After the testing, you get a UX report based on the participants behavior within the prototype and the answers they've given.
+You can choose: if you like looking at spreadsheets you can get .csv file with results; if you like vibrantly **visualised and interactive results**, you can click on report Maze has prepared for you.

+Creating a Maze is a mid-game move.
+You'll first have to cover the foundations of [usabiltiy testing](https://infinum.com/handbook/books/design/design-process/discovery/usability-testing) by doing these three:
+<br>1.
+Defining research goals and checking with the client if they're ok with it
+<br>2.
+Defining user tasks that would allow you to achieve research goals
+<br>3.
+Preparing a Figma prototype that lets you do 1. and 2.

+For 1. and 2. please read chapter about [usabiltiy testing](https://infinum.com/handbook/books/design/design-process/discovery/usability-testing).
+Wow, this a third time we're mentioning this "usability testing" thing, it must be important, right?
+In case you missed previous three links, here's [another LINK](https://infinum.com/handbook/books/design/design-process/discovery/usability-testing).
+Maze will make much more sense if you understand what's it for.

 You can do Maze testing in six main steps: